geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

 <h2>Building components</h2>

-<h3>Step 1: Prepare training & evaluation data and define Pipeline</h3>
+### Step 1: Prepare training & evaluation data and define a `Pipeline`

-We are loading the dataset from the tf.keras.datasets.imdb which contains movie reviews and sentiment scores.
+We are loading the dataset from tf.keras.datasets.imdb which contains movie reviews and sentiment scores.
 All the words have been replaced with the integers that specifies the popularity of the word in corpus.
-To ensure all the sequences are of same length we need to pad the input sequences before defining the Pipeline.
+To ensure all the sequences are of same length we need to pad the input sequences before defining the `Pipeline`.

 ```python